dxxmsdxy/onchain-canon/README.md

 </br>

 ## Recursive applications
-Previous OC inscriptions can be referenced in both the content and credit fields of new OC’s using their inscription ID.
+Existing OC inscriptions can be referenced in both the content and credit fields of new OC’s using their inscription ID.

+* Credit prior work by including existing OC inscriptions in the `credit` field.
-* Credit prior work, or create teams and nested attribution schemes by including existing OC inscriptions with credits in the `credit` field of new OC inscriptions.
+* Reuse previous teams, or create nested attribution schemes by including existing OC inscriptions with multiple credits in the `credit` field.
-* Create copies of OC content by including it's inscription ID in the `content` field of a new OC inscription.
+* Create copies of OC content by including existing OC inscriptions with content in the `content` field.
-* Create bundles of IP by including multiple existing OC inscriptions in the `content` field of a new OC inscription.
+* Create bundles of IP by including multiple existing OC inscriptions with content in the `content` field of a new OC inscription.

 </br>